 How a company can convince the customer that the security features offered are really there and working flawlessly?
 Product certification is one way to show that product does what it promises.
 Bittium studied national security certification requirements for restricted (ST-IV) and confidential (ST-III) information handling.
 Advanced authentication means were defined and demonstrated to meet the requirements.

-Public safety and security areas have been until today very different from commercial solutions and devices.
+Until today, public safety and security areas have been very different from commercial solutions and devices.
 The situation is changing and commercial consumer based technology will be adapted in the future also in public safety.
 This changes the business model for the ecosystem.
 University of Oulu Business School has analyzed the current and new business environment.